BLOG

 According to another study by Gartner, What Are the Digital Dexterity Skills Necessary to Support New Ways of Working?
 Most organizations have moved to SaaS suites for personal and team productivity applications, but have not exploited their full potential.
 Gartner’s User Technology Adoption (UTA) Readiness Index reveals only 24% of workers have a high degree of readiness to adopt new, technologically driven ways of working, while a majority of employees report that improving skills to use technology positively impacts their career advancement.

-According to Google, Improving digital dexterity with tools such as Google Workspace can lead to better collaboration, productivity and efficiency, supporting employees to have better work/life balance.
+According to Google, Improving digital dexterity can lead to better collaboration, productivity and efficiency, supporting employees to have better work/life balance.
 It can also enable IT to be a closer partner to human resources to help reduce burnout that can lead to attrition.

 Organizations must manage the rapid pace of software releases, updates and security patches that can cause unnecessary digital friction that leads to increased frustration and decreased engagement.
 Employee experiences are improved with unified endpoint management tools that simplify the management of disparate employee devices and operating systems.
 Continuous endpoint engineering provides an even more agile approach focused on smaller, more frequent changes that reduce complexities and tasks.